bubba925/supermicro-1u-3d-models/README.md

+I forked this repo to upload the jscad files as STL for easier use.
+JSCAD had revisions since 2020 making the code a little bit more difficult to convert to STL than anticipated.
+I did not design any of the models.

+##OLD READ ME
 # 3d-models
 A small collection of 3d-models I have designed in openjscad.org All the jscad files can be changed and converted to STL at https://openjscad.org